jacobbuck/jquery-lodash/README.md

-jQuery-Underscore
+jQuery-Lodash
 =================

-Underscore and Lodash adaptor for jQuery
+Lodash adaptor for jQuery

-Replaces some of jQuery’s internal utility methods with Underscore, and introduces some of Underscore’s collection methods to jQuery.
+Replaces some of jQuery’s internal utility methods with Lodash, and introduces some of Lodash's collection methods to jQuery.

 License
 -------